Ruth-AF/Azure500labs/README.md

 # Azure500labs
 This Repository contains lab projects for Azure500.

-Identity Management, Platform protection, Data and application security and Security operations
+Azure Tools used are:
+Lab01==Azure AD and Resource groups